 From Indira Gandhi National Airport, domestic flights to Gopinath Bordoloi International Airport( Guwahati) connect regularly.
 After reaching Guwahati, there are Tata Sumos and Wingers to take you to Shillong.

-It takes 3 hours to reach your destination and costs Rs.
-400-500 INR.
+It takes 3 hours to reach your destination.
 There is also a Shillong airport, but it is a military base and operates flights only from Kolkata.

 Best Time To Visit Shillong